gitfrosh/100-days-of-code/r1-log.md

 ### R1D96

-No coding today.
+R1D96 #100DaysOfCode: I finally finished my little #blockchain simulator on https://gitfrosh.github.io/blockchain-simulator/ … Originally I planned to add more features but I'm happy with the result nevertheless..
+I now understand the basics of the #blockchaintechnology - which was the actual goal. 😌

 ### R1D97

-R1D96 #100DaysOfCode: I finally finished my little #blockchain simulator on https://gitfrosh.github.io/blockchain-simulator/ … 🥳 Originally I planned to add more features but I'm happy with the result nevertheless..
-I now understand the basics of the #blockchaintechnology - which was the actual goal. 😌
+R1D97 #100DaysOfCode: I compared some alternatives to classic styling in  @reactjs with CSS and tried out inline styling, CSS-in-JS with styled-components and CSS modules.
+I wonder why I never considered modules because they are easy-to-use and free of 3rd party libs.

+### R1D98

+R1D98 #100DaysOfCode: I did not code today but rather began to write my recap about my #100DaysOfCode journey.
+It's quite a lot actually so I will be finishing it tomorrow.

+### R1D99

+Hurray, I finished my first round of the #100DaysOfCode challenge and I blogged about my journey here: (link: https://rike.dev/2019/07/18/100daysofcode-a-recap/) rike.dev/2019/07/18/100…
+There will definitely be a second round someday because I'm really happy about my finished projects.
+But first it's time to enjoy some summer.

+### R1D100

+Finite Incantatem.